suphafang/pre-programming-mail/README.md

 What's Pre-programming 2564 Mail.

-  The Pre-programming is an event that helps IT KMITL's freshmen to learn about the basics of programming by using the Python language.
-So, for easily the event team to management.
-We've developed this web application for assists them to send a username, password, or any details to a freshmen email.
+  Pre-programming is an event that helps IT KMITL's freshmen to learn about the basics of programming by using the Python language.
+So for the team to manage the event easily.
+We've developed this web application for assists them to send a username, password, or any details to a freshmen email quickly and easily.